Home » LGBTQ+ Culture » How Bottom‑Shaming Affects Us All: Real-Life Examples and Solutions

 There’s no real hierarchy between men who bottom and those who top — these are simply sexual roles, not measures of worth or identity.
 A lack of proper understanding often pushes some gay men to interpret their relationships through a heterosexual lens, creating the false belief that topping equals masculinity while bottoming equals femininity (Tabberer, 2023)3.

-In truth, many men who claim to be “total tops” often do so not because that’s what they truly want, but to protect their image.
+In truth, many men who claim to be “total tops” often do so not out of genuine desire, but to protect image, social standing or avoid judgement and shame.
 A consensual sexual practice pursued for pleasure does not diminish a man; shaming him for exercising bodily autonomy does.

 A One-Sentence Antidote